 Eocene Durudon atrox Teeth from Western Sahara, Morocco Durudon atrox (Archaeocete Primitive Whale Tooth from the Basilosauridae Family).
 Found in Sabkha of Gueran (25km South East of Boujdour) South Western Sahara, Morocco.
 40.4 – 33.9 Million years old (Eocene).
 Below is a mix of Canines and Molar sections.
 Artwork is by Nobu Tamura.
 They come boxed, and will have a card label with them too.

-Whale Vertebra fossils from North Carolina Fossil Whale vertebra found by beach combing, and diving in the ocean.
-Miocene in age (around 15 Million years old).
+Whale Vertebra fossils from North Carolina & North Sea Fossil Whale vertebra found by beach combing, and diving in the ocean.
+North Carolina fossils are Miocene in age (around 15 Million years old).
+The North Sea ones are somewhat younger, being from the Miocene-Pliocene period.
 Perfect display fossil for the collector.
 These are amazingly unique looking, and a fantastic talking point.

 Whale ear bone fossils from South Carolina Miocene in age (around 15 Million years old).
 Whales use these to hear underwater sounds, and some say they can hear for thousands and thousands of miles.
 Sound travels at around 4 times faster in water than it does on land.
 There are found in South Carolina, along with Megalodon and Mako sharks, as well as other marine species.